Powered by Living Off The Net — Directly to Your Bank

 Look for books, electronics, clothing, collectibles, or vintage items that can be resold for a higher price online.

 Presentation matters.
-Clean the items and take clear, high-quality photos to attract buyers online.
+Clean items and take high-quality photos to attract buyers.

-Visit a local charity shop or thrift store and write down 5 items you could potentially resell for a profit.
+Write down 5 items you could resell for profit.

 Note: There’s a form at the bottom of this page.
 Once you fill it in, you’ll instantly receive an email from me — plus a special resource you can easily share with your friends, family, and colleagues.